mar-jac/Kunai/README.md

 [Django](https://www.google.com/search?client=opera&q=django+admin&sourceid=opera&ie=UTF-8&oe=UTF-8) to
 do most of the work of managing students, fee submissions, teacher records etc..

-Setting up Easy School is very easy.
+Setting up Kunai is very easy.

 ## Want to Use?
 You can clone this branch and use it right now using any of the methods mentioned below